isaacnmm/pestpolicy-hugo2XX/content/posts/best-acoustic-guitar-under-300/index.md

 ###  [3.
 Alvarez Artist Series AF30 - #3 Pick](https://www.amazon.com/dp/B07DP3PP94/?tag=p-policy-20)

 Alvarez is widely known to produce quality instruments and this Artist Series AF30 does not disappoint.
-This [acoustic](https://pestpolicy.com/best-acoustic-guitar-under-1500/) guitar is affordable and comes with a variety of amazing features to make your playing experience fun and exciting.
+This [acoustic](https://pestpolicy.com/best-acoustic-guitar-under-1500/)guitar is affordable and comes with a variety of amazing features to make your playing experience fun and exciting.

 These award-winning series boast of excellent Sitka spruce while the top is all cedar thats hand-picked from quarter-sawn wood.
 These features give the guitar consistent quality making it stand out among the rest.
 The tops are finely grained and strong to allow the manufactures to give the guitars thinner cut for increased vibration and a richer tone when played.